redwoodjs/redwood/docs/docs/create-redwood-app.md

 git commit -m "Initial commit"
 ```

-If you're new to git, Amy Dutton has a great playlist on YouTube: [git for Beginners](https://www.youtube.com/playlist?list=PLrz61zkUHJJFmfTgOVL1mBw_NZcgGe882)
+If you're new to git, here's a recommended playlist on YouTube: [git for Beginners](https://www.youtube.com/playlist?list=PLrz61zkUHJJFmfTgOVL1mBw_NZcgGe882)

 ### Do you want to run `yarn install`?
 Options: yes (default) or no

+_NOTE: This prompt will only display if you're running yarn, version 1._

 This command will download all of your project's dependencies.